 Effective December 27, 2021, the Board approved the Employee Stock Purchase Plan (the "ESPP").
 The Company authorized 1,650,785 aggregate number of shares of Class A Common Stock reserved for sale pursuant to the ESPP Plan as of December 31, 2021.
 The number of shares of Class A Common Stock reserved for sale under the ESPP will automatically increase on the first trading day in January each calendar year during the term of the ESPP, beginning with the 2022 calendar year, by 1% of the total number of shares of class A common stock and class B common stock outstanding on the last trading day in the immediately preceding calendar month, but in no event shall any such annual increase exceed 1,686,531 shares or a lesser number of shares as determined by the administrator of the ESPP.
 The ESPP permits participating eligible employees to purchase class A common stock, with after-tax payroll deductions, on a quarterly basis at a 15% discount at the closing price of the Common Stock on the Nasdaq on the first day of the offering period.
 The Board may suspend or terminate the ESPP at any time to become effective immediately following the close of any offering period.
-As of December 31, 2021, there were 1,650,785 shares of common stock issued under the ESPP as stock-based compensation expense in the period in which the employees will begin participating in the ESPP.
+As of December 31, 2021, there were 1,650,785 shares of common stock remaining authorized for issuance under the ESPP.
+The Company will recognize the discount on the Common Stock issued under the ESPP as stock-based compensation expense in the period in which the employees will begin participating in the ESPP.